Alex-Hoskins/WorkSpaceBackEnd/README.md

 ## How It's Made:
 **Tech used:** Node, Express, JavaScript, PostgreSQL, JSON Web Tokens, Heroku

 The backend API was created with Node/Express, with endpoints that send and receive user & workspace data.
 We utilized a PostgreSQL database, complete with seed, migration, and dotenv files.
-React-thunk was utilized so that the actions could be more dynamic and have a broader use.
-We installed axios and used it to make CRUD requests.
+This is a CRUD app that is meant to create, read, update, and delete information.
+We also have an auth router that allows us to authenticate users.

 ## Optimizations:

-I utilized react in order to make large, reusable components.
-I started creating a filter so that users could more easily navigate to a workspace that fits their needs.
-I want to expand on this filter and optimize beyond MVP.
+We utilized middleware in order to seperate concerns and keep or code DRY (Don't repeat yourself).
+We have our middleware sectioned in different files according to their usecases.
+The entire application is modular in nature with different files for our server, routers, middleware, models, seeds, configuration, etc...

 ## Lessons Learned: